Shengfeng233/PINN-for-NS-equation/README.md

 2.LHS sampling method for equtions points

-3.forward problem for sparse data(0.5% of origin data)
+3.forward problem for incomplete data(different areas of missing data)

 # Remark
 The annotates are in Chinese